 Here he is.

-One day while working with them in the fields, Ouymany said “brother, today i am happy, today my family and i get to give you meat to eat.” “yes?” his brother had shot a large rat in the field with his sling shot.
-They gutted it and cooked it on the open fire and scraped the burnt hair off… this was a lunch I ate with them… Simple and still filled with joy every day.
+One day while working with them in the fields, Ouymany said, “Brother, today I am happy, today my family and I get to give you meat to eat.”
+“Yes?”
+I implored.
+His brother had shot a large rat in the field with his sling shot.
+They gutted it and cooked it on the open fire and scraped the burnt hair off, this was the meat, this was their fortunate feast, that follows me to this day, in all the restaurants I eat.

 I left the village to continue on my journey but before I did, Monk Ouy and I went to the neighboring village to set him up on a computer, with an email address.